patrickkon/COMP517_RustyRiceOS/README.md

 ## Testing our in-house heap allocator's alloc-dealloc speed
 ```
+# Simple Test that uses /tests/heap_allocation_simple.rs
 $ cd tests
 $ sh tests.sh

 X milliseconds have elapsed.

+# Comprehensive Test that uses /tests/heap_allocation.rs:
+# How?
+In tests.sh, change all occurences of heap_allocation_simple to heap_allocation, and then re-execute the above commands used in Simple Test
 ```